NoCodeInc/promptground-js/README.md

 - `data` (object, optional): A flat object with key=value pairs used to substitute variables in the messages.
 - `metadata` (object, optional): Additional data to help you filter in the "Runs" dashboard.
 It should be a flat key-value object.
 - `labels` (array, optional): An array for distinguishing different prompts and filtering them afterward in the "Runs" dashboard.
+- `model` (string, optional): The model to use for the prompt.
+If not provided, the default model will be used.
 - `version` (string, optional): The specific prompt version ID to call.
 If not provided, the most recent prompt version will be used.

 **Returns:**